This review of natural remedies for ADHD addresses proven supplements, lifestyle activities, healing techniques, and

-One study found that 60% of the children who took phosphatidylserine, plus small amounts of omega-3s, showed improvement in ADHD symptoms.
-(20)
+One study found that 60% of the children who took phosphatidylserine, along with small amounts of omega-3s, showed improvement in ADHD symptoms.

-Tryptophan is an essential amino acid needed to synthesize serotonin, the neurotransmitter of positive mood.
+Tryptophan is an essential amino acid needed to synthesize serotonin, the neurotransmitter most associated with positive mood.

 Both low levels of tryptophan and serotonin imbalances have been linked to ADHD.

-Children with ADHD have 50% lower than average blood levels of tryptophan.
-(21)
+Children with ADHD generally have below-normal blood levels of tryptophan.

-Citicoline is a naturally occurring compound found in every cell of the body, but it’s particularly important for your brain.
+Citicoline is a naturally occurring compound found in every cell of the body, but it’s particularly important for the brain.